Symplectic/vivo-harvester-old-deprecated/README.md

 5. Set XSLT script file to: <project dir>/example-scripts/example-elements/symplectic-to-vivo.datamap.xsl
 6. Set Choose XML input file to: <project dir>/example-scripts/example-elements/data/raw-records/.... (choose a user / publication / relationship file, depending on the translation you are working on)
 7. Uncheck the 'Make' checkbox (you don't need to rebuild the code when running the XSLT translation).
+8. If there is an Advanced tab, select it and input "_-Dxslt.transformer.type=saxon9_" in the VM Arguments field to force use of the XSLT 2.0 compatible SAXON 9.x XSLT processor.
+IntelliJ may default to using Xalan or an earlier version of SAXON which only support XSLT 1.0.
 8. Save this configuration (click OK).

 You will now be able to run this translation, and the results will appear in a 'console' tab.